Free LLC Operating Agreement Template

 Types of Operating Agreements

-How to Start an LLC
+How To Start an LLC

-To start an LLC you’ll need to follow these steps:
+To start an LLC, you'll need to follow these steps:

-• Decide which state’s laws will apply: Each state has its own individual rules for setting up LLCs.
+• Decide which state's laws will apply: Each state has its own individual rules for setting up LLCs.
 This will normally be the state the business is being run from and will dictate the exact process of registering the company.
+Oparating Agreement - Recitals

-• Choose the name of your business: If you are already trading as a partnership or sole-proprietor company, you’ll probably already have a name you can use.
-If not, you must decide on a name that you can have for the business.
+• Choose the name of your business: If you are already trading as a partnership or sole-proprietor company, you'll probably already have a name you can use.
+If not, you must decide on a name that you can use for the business.
 It should be easy to remember and must not already be registered by another company or trademarked.
+Oparating Agreement - Name

 At this point, the operating agreement can be drafted and published.
 Normally your LLC has to be declared "active" in order for your completed company operating agreement to be valid.